sc6/Movie-Rental-App/README.md

 <strong>October 2014 to November 2014</strong>
 <br><br>
 <strong>About:</strong><br>
-This application simulates the backend of a popular movie streaming and rental platform using data structures such as Map and Set.
+This application simulates the back-end of a popular movie streaming and rental platform using data structures such as Map and Queue.
 It include features such as search by title, actor, or subject; a movie check-out and check-in system; a movie rating system; a user login and registration system; persistant data tracking; and a movie recommendation system based on user's previous movie ratings.
-The frontend was developed using the Qt library.
-The backend originally utilized my own data structures, but was later replaced with STL classes for extra credit.
+The basic front-end controls are based on the Qt library.
+The back-end originally utilized my own data structures, but was later replaced with STL classes for extra credit.
 <br><br>
 <strong>Quick Start Guide:</strong><br>
 1. Enter qt-workspace directory by typing <code>cd qt-workspace</code>.<br>